rcgines/rcg-stemmer/readme.md

-# The Stemmer algorithm processes the following steps:
+# The Stemming algorithm processes the following steps:

 1. Reads in a text file.
 2. Removes stop words (as listed in stopwords.txt file) and all non-alphabetical texts.